 So, what does all this mean?

 Well, the outcome is different for each patient, just as each patient’s stroke or TBI can impact a different area or percentage of the brain.
-Ascher explains further, “Aphasia can affect the speaking, listening, reading, and/or writing skills of the effected person.
+Ascher explains further, “Aphasia can affect the speaking, listening, reading, and/or writing skills of the affected person.
 They may be able to carry on a normal conversation, but maybe not.
 They generally have trouble understanding more complex language.
 They may have trouble coming up with the word to express what they want to say.
 A person with severe aphasia may say little or nothing at all.
 Depending on the extent of the stroke or injury to the brain, with extensive speech and language therapy, a partial or complete recovery of function is possible.”

 What you can do